 The Sixth Mindfulness Training: Taking Care of Anger

-When the seed of anger has been touched and it manifests in me, I am determined to return to my breathing and embrace it.
+When the seed of anger is touched and manifests in me, I am determined to return to my breathing and embrace it.
 If necessary, I will remove myself from a situation where the seeds of anger are watered any further in a skilful way.
-I will refrain from feeding my anger with thoughts of blame or thoughts of being a victim.
-I will hold my anger gently like a crying baby and will try not to push it away or fix it by reminding myself that feeling anger is part of being human and it’s not necessarily a sign of failure.
+I will refrain from feeding my anger with thoughts of blame or being a victim.
+I will hold my anger gently like a crying baby and try not to push it away or fix it, reminding myself that feeling anger is part of being human and is not necessarily a sign of failure.
 I know I do not have to understand right away, so I can relax and trust that insight will come.
-I am aware that once I understand the roots of my anger—namely my wrong perceptions—and that seeds of suffering in my store consciousness have been touched, I can grow to understand the suffering of the other person.
-By stopping, creating space, and acting from the heart instead of reacting out of habit energy, I can nourish my understanding, love, joy and inclusiveness as well as preserve and grow the precious connections that I have with others.
+I am aware that once I understand the roots of my anger—namely my wrong perceptions—and seeds of suffering in my store consciousness that have been touched, I can also grow to understand the suffering of the other person.
+By stopping, creating space, and acting from the heart, instead of reacting out of habit energy, I can nourish my understanding, love, joy, and inclusiveness, and preserve and grow the precious connections that I have with others.

 The Seventh Mindfulness Training: Dwelling Happily in the Present Moment